Learning HTML by yourself

 This puts text in the browser's title bar.
 Your document should now resemble the example below (remember: First on, last off):

-Everything that appears inside the Web page will go between the <BODY> tags.
+years inside the Web page will go between the

 Add headings and paragraphs